alandmoore/admbrowser/README.rst

 - (Optional) Whitelisting of hosts & domains
 - 'Screensaver' mode to display a specified URL when idle
 - Printing support
-- Customizable error screens
+- Custom error screens
 - Much, much more...

 Requirements
 ============

 - Python 3
-- PyQT5 (v.5.5 or higher)
+- PyQt5 (v.5.5 or higher)
 - Python YAML library (http://pyyaml.org)

 It should work on any platform, but it's only been tested on Arch Linux.